 Hochschule der Medien (HdM) in Stuttgart is a public higher education institution (funded by the state of Baden-Württemberg) that trains media specialists for companies, organizations and institutions.
 It covers a broad spectrum of media expertise; for example from printed media to electronic media or from library science to advertising.
 About 30 accredited Bachelor’s and Master’s degree programs mirror this diversity.
 At the moment, more than 5000 students are registered at the university.
 As a University of Applied Sciences, HdM has a special focus in academic training with strong connections to reg. and nat. businesses.

-Ranked in the top 250 Universities globally (the QS and the Times Higher World University Ranking 2017), NUI Galway is a research-led University employing in excess of 2,000 staff with a 17,000 strong student population.
-NUI Galway places a strong focus on providing a supportive and exciting environment for its researchers and in 2013 was awarded the “HR Excellence in Research” logo by the European Commission in recognition of its commitment in implementing the principles of European Charter & Code for Researchers.
-NUI Galway is committed to providing research and academic support to facilitate optimum research performance, thereby supporting professional development and career advancement.
+Ranked in the top 250 Universities globally (the QS and the Times Higher World University Ranking 2017), University of Galway is a research-led University employing in excess of 2,000 staff with a 17,000 strong student population.
+University of Galway places a strong focus on providing a supportive and exciting environment for its researchers and in 2013 was awarded the “HR Excellence in Research” logo by the European Commission in recognition of its commitment in implementing the principles of European Charter & Code for Researchers.
+University of Galway is committed to providing research and academic support to facilitate optimum research performance, thereby supporting professional development and career advancement.

 EOLAS S.L., Spain